vultix/ts-results/README.md

 let goodResult = Ok(1);
 let badResult = Err(new Error('something went wrong'));

-goodResult.expect('goodResult should not be a number'); // throws Error("goodResult should not be a number") badResult.expect('badResult should not be a number'); // new Error('something went wrong')
+goodResult.expect_err('goodResult should not be a number'); // throws Error("goodResult should not be a number") badResult.expect_err('badResult should not be a number'); // new Error('something went wrong')
 ```